Bhanditz/ledger/README.md

 This is going to be a list of problems, approaches and **real** use cases found along the migration.

 The current stateful migration is under the `scripts/migration/statefulMigration.js`.
-It keeps the state through the `LegacyTransactionId` field stored in the ledger transactions.
+It keeps the state through the `LegacyCreditTransactionId` and `LegacyDebitTransactionId` field stored in the ledger transactions.

 you can run the migration by installing [babel-node](https://github.com/babel/babel/tree/master/packages/babel-node) and running: